 Does my child need a formal diagnosis to receive services?

 No. We don’t require any documentation of diagnosis to receive services.
 If your child is not meeting developmental milestones and you believe he or she might be on the autistic spectrum, you are eligible to receive services at the clinic.

 My child is over 5.
-Can they still receive services?
+Can he still receive services?

 My child will be 5 soon.
-Can they still receive services?
+Can he still receive services?